radkill/simple-lazy-load-videos/readme.txt

 1. Admin settings on the Settings -> Simple Lazy Load Videos screen.

 == Changelog ==
+= 0.8.2 =
+* Add a check if the link in the shortcode is a video link

+= 0.8.1 =
+* Fix the missing file problem

 = 0.8 =
 * Add shortcode to display SLLV in theme templates
 * Update Frequently Asked Questions